danmanners/homelab-kube-cluster/manifests/README.md

 --set 'crd.create=true'

 # If you need to upgrade or add a new domain or additional settings, you can run something like this:
-helm upgrade -n kube-system "edns" bitnami/external-dns \
+helm upgrade --install -n kube-system "edns" bitnami/external-dns \
 --set digitalocean.apiToken=$(cat ~/.digitalocean/token) \
 --set provider=digitalocean \
 --set 'domainFilters[0]=danmanners.com' \